NEW

 COMPENSATION

 Iron Crow Theatre is a small theatre located in Baltimore City.
-Our compensation rates are competitive amongst other small professional theatres in Baltimore, but are not yet able to compete with larger professional houses.
-Compensation for Non-Equity performers ranges from $700 - $1,400 per gig.
+Our compensation rates are competitive amongst other small professional theaters in Baltimore, but are not yet able to compete with larger professional houses.
+Compensation for Non-Equity performers varies per gig.
 Occasionally, our budget allows for the contracting of an Equity Actor.
-Compensation for Actors' Equity members is dictated by the requirements of the Actors’ Equity Special Appearance Contract.
+Compensation for Actors' Equity members is dictated by the requirements of the Actors’ Equity Single Engagement Agreement (category and tier dependent on venue).

 HOUSING & TRANSPORTATION